-A ligament connects bone.
+A ligament connects bone to bone.
 It is connective or fibrous tissue that is located at a joint.
 In a dog, the cranial cruciate ligament, sometimes called the anterior cruciate ligament (ACL/CCL), is located in the rear legs.
 It connects the thigh bone with the lower leg bone.
 You can imagine how important this ligament is to a joint.

-For a complete overview and more details of our journey, you can read the Everything Guide to Dog ACL Injuries .
+For a complete overview and more details of our journey, you can read our Everything Guide to Dog ACL Injuries .

-Preventing ACL Injuries in Dogs
+How To Prevent ACL Injuries in Dogs

 I mean, it’s what we are told, and so we do it.
 When we know better, we do better, as the saying goes.
 I would still neuter my dog, but I would do it at a little over a year of age if I could rewind and do things over again.
 I’d let the joints and ligaments reach their growth potential.
 Maybe then, he wouldn’t increase his chances of injuring or rupturing his ligaments.
 Maybe he still would, but well, I’d rather err on the side of prevention.

 Side note: Our dog’s littermate brother also tore both of his ACLs within a year.
 He was neutered before one year of age, too.